HoldenErnest/LupuVault/notes/notes.md

  - most of the core functionality is in place including list socket communication.
  - I also added a timeout to my connection pooling and it works pretty well, doesnt matter how many concurent connections there are.
  - Added threading locks when requesting for images since `gis` is global which means requests and recieves can be interpreted out of sync.

+6/18/2025
+ - holy shit I thought I was finished with import hell.
+Why do I need to reload imported methods.
+(I guess it makes sense if python reloads everything on any import but man is the whole idea annoying)